WeLikeIke/DubitaC/README.md

 2. The 2 latest builds, for Server and Client.
 3. The Automatic documentation created by doxygen.
 4. The Installer and installation script for the latest version.
+5. A reference manual for players, admin and maintainers.
-5. The original Thesis paper, with relative reference manual as an appendix.
+6. The original Thesis paper, containing the reference manual of point 5. as an appendix.

 Feel free to contribute!